franciscovaz/registo-de-ocorrencias-reactjs/README.md

 ## 💇🏻‍♂️ About the project

-This is the web repository to an app for registry occurrences in some city, village, or other.
+This is the web repository to an app for register occurrences in some city, village, or other.
-For example, if you go on the street and see an hole, you can take a foto, describe the situation and send it to the competent authorities.
+For example, if you go on the street and see an hole, you can take a photo, describe the situation and send it to the competent authorities.
 They will address the issue and you will receive an email.

 I already made an application with the same purpose in Angular, however and wanting to learn ReactJS, I decided to do the application again 🚀